Biodiverse Carbon Conservation

 Project Information:

-Biodiverse Carbon Conservation is an environmental planting project located in the locality of Boxwood Hill, approximately 25km south of the town of Jerramungup in the Great Southern region of Western Australia.
-Registered in April 2015, the project covers a substantial area of 771 hectares.
-The project operates within the Shire of Jerramungup, a region traditionally dominated by broadacre cropping (canola and cereals) and livestock grazing.
+Biodiverse Carbon Conservation is an environmental planting project located approximately 15km southwest of Jerramungup in the Great Southern region of Western Australia.
+It was registered in April 2015 and covers an area of 771.58 ha.

 Recommended Reading